Resources

 SHARE THIS POST:

-A good start for incorporating more diverse and inclusive programming and practices into your organization is through a Diversity, Equity, Inclusion (DEI) calendar.
+A good start for incorporating more diverse and inclusive programming and practices into your organization is with a Diversity, Equity, and Inclusion (DEI) calendar.

-Now that Juneteenth has been recognized as a national holiday to commemorate the end of slavery in the U.S., many organizations are looking for more ways to honor their diverse teams and support social justice issues.
+Now that Juneteenth is recognized as a national holiday, many organizations are looking for more ways to support social justice issues and honor their diverse teams.

-To help you contemplate how to bring opportunities to learn about DEI into your company’s engagement calendar, we put together this list of holidays, observances, and celebrations.
+To help you bring opportunities to learn about DEI into your company’s engagement calendar, we put together this inclusive calendar of holidays, observances, and celebrations.

 Downloadable DEI Holiday Calendar